Fourfold Argument

 - The historical case for the resurrection of Jesus (article)

 Points one and two should always be considered as a unit.
-It is illogical to consider an answer to the Cosmological problem without considering the design, order, and information that we see in creation.
+It is illogical to consider an answer to the Cosmological problem without considering the design, order, and information that is seen in creation.
 Pascal's Wager then removes any excuse to hold out skepticism against all reason, in spite of the force of the first two arguments.
-Then, we study out to see which religion, if any, is correct, and that is basically what the rest of this website is dedicated to.
+Then, one can study out to see which religion, if any, is correct, and that is basically what the rest of this website is dedicated to.

 Conclusion